-The following explains Frontage requirements for each Transect, see Table (22).
-Frontages include the full linear length of building facades facing any open space type or any primary street.
+The following explains Frontage requirements for each Transect, see Figure (33).
+Frontages include the full linear length of building facades facing any open space type or any primary street, including corner facades.
 Architectural appendages, including but not limited to, porte cocheres and awnings, are permitted in conjunction with any frontage type.
-The rear or interior side lot facades are not required to meet these standards.
+Awning and porches may encroach into the setback up to 10', provided they are not fully enclosed (screen material and half walls are permitted).
+The rear or side lot facades are not required to meet these standards.

-(1) Frontage Types.
+- (1) Frontage Types.
 The Frontage Type(s) permitted for a given Transect.
 Frontage types guide the design of the ground story and visible basement of all buildings to relate appropriately to pedestrians on the street.
-Alternative frontage types, meeting the principal entrance location and ground floor transparency, may be presented to the Planning and Zoning Managers for approval.
+For T4, T5 and T6 zones, alternative frontage types, meeting the principal entrance location and ground floor transparency, may be presented to the Planning and Zoning Managers for approval. - (2) Principal Entrance Location.

-- (A) Storefront.
-The Storefront is a highly transparent ground story treatment designed to serve primarily as the display area and primary frontage for retail or service uses.
-Refer to Figure (36). - (B) Arcade.
-An Arcade is a covered pedestrian walkway within the recess of a ground story.
-Refer to Figure (37). - (C) Stoop.
-A Stoop is an unroofed, open platform.
-Refer to Figure (38). - (2) Principal Entrance Location.
 Principal entrances shall be located on frontages facing primary streets to optimize pedestrian access. - (3) Required Number of Street Entrances.
 The minimum number of and maximum spacing between entrances on the ground story. - (4) Horizontal Facade Divisions.
-The use of a horizontally oriented expression line, awning, or other form to divide portions of the facade into horizontal divisions. - (5) Transparency includes windows and glass doors that are highly transparent with low reflectance.
-Mullions are also included. - (6) Ground Story Transparency.
+The use of a horizontally oriented expression line, awning, or other form to divide portions of the facade into horizontal divisions. - (5) Ground Story Transparency.
+Transparency includes windows and glass doors that are highly transparent with low reflectance.
+Mullions are also included.
 Ground story transparency shall be measured between two feet and eight feet from the average grade at the base of the front facade facing primary streets.
 A general Minimum Transparency requirement shall be measured from floor to floor of each story.